 What is an ATX file?

-Through our analysis of ATX files, we know that one use of the format is VAPI/ATX Atari 8-bit disk image.
-We have not yet described in detail what these files contain and what they are used for, but our team is working tiredlessly through thousands of file formats.
-We'd love hearing from you if you have information about the format.
+We know that one ATX format is VAPI/ATX Atari 8-bit Disk Image.
+We have not yet analyzed in detail what these files contain and what they are used for.
+We're working on it.

 These apps are known to open certain types of ATX files.
 Remember, different programs may use ATX files for different purposes, so you may need to try out a few of them to be able to open your specific file.